 If you need assistance helping a friend through an eating disorder, or if you need to understand more about them before you come to terms with the fact that you may have one, the following list of resources are a good place to start.
 Each organization provides information on getting help for yourself and a loved one.

-- Eating Disorder Hope: This site provides information on education and awareness, recovery tools, and access to treatment and support.
+Eating Disorder Hope provides information on education and awareness, recovery tools, and access to treatment and support.
 The organization also has a blog with specific news and information for college students suffering from eating disorders.

-Partying and engaging in alcohol and drug use has become commonplace on many college campuses throughout the U.S., but for some students, what starts as a social tradition can become a full-fledged addiction.
+Alcohol and drug use has become commonplace on many college campuses throughout the U.S. For some students, what starts as a social tradition can become a full-fledged addiction.
 An addiction is defined as a dependency and repeated abuse of a substance such as drugs or alcohol.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that:

-- About 25% of students who drink regularly report academic problems tied to their drinking habits
+- About 25% of students who regularly drink report academic problems tied to their drinking habits

-Between 1993 and 2005, there was a 93% increase in the use of stimulants like Ritalin and Adderall on college campuses.
-These drugs have become popular for the boost of energy and concentration they provide around exams.
-In the 2012 National Survey on Drug Use and Health by the U.S. Department of Health and Human Services, it was reported that 21.3% of young adults between 18 and 25 used illicit drugs.
+The 2012 National Survey on Drug Use and Health by the U.S. Department of Health and Human Services reports that 21.3% of young adults between 18 and 25 used illicit drugs.
 Of that same age group, 3.8% admitted to using psychotherapeutic drugs for non-medical purposes.

 Many students who participate in alcohol and drug use in college do not develop an addiction, but they will feel the side effects of withdrawal or prolonged use of the substances.
-Those who do become dependent on alcohol or drugs could show the following signs:
+Those who do become dependent on alcohol or drugs could show signs such as the following:

-- Fearful, anxious or paranoid for no apparent reason
+- Fear, anxiety, or paranoia for no apparent reason

 - Prone to suspicious behaviors, frequently get into fights or trouble with the law